-- 1. Practical Nursing Program Application - 2.
-HESI Admission Assessment Exam Scores a minimum score of 70% recommended) - 3.
+- Practical Nursing Program Application - 2.
+HESI Admission Assessment Exam Scores Minimum score of 70% recommended - 3.
 Successful completion of any necessary remedial courses prior to application submission - 4.
 Completion of all prerequisites with a grade of "C" or better - 5.
-CNA licensure documentation
+Proof of Arkansas CNA licensure